bachmeb/java-jprofiler/docs/common/jboss/eap/5.1/run.conf.md

 ##### Default size of new generation (in bytes)
 * * [5.0 and newer: 64 bit VMs are scaled 30% larger; x86: 1m; x86, 5.0 and older: 640k]* (http://www.oracle.com/technetwork/java/javase/tech/vmoptions-jsp-140102.html)
+* *The NewSize and MaxNewSize parameters control the new generation’s minimum and maximum size.
+Regulate the new generation size by setting these parameters equal.
+The bigger the younger generation, the less often minor collections occur.
+The size of the young generation relative to the old generation is controlled by NewRatio.
+For example, setting -XX:NewRatio=3 means that the ratio between the old and young generation is 1:3, the combined size of eden and the survivor spaces will be fourth of the heap.* (https://docs.oracle.com/cd/E19900-01/819-4742/abeik/index.html)
 ```
 JAVA_OPTS="$JAVA_OPTS -XX:NewSize=2048m"
 ```